-There are dozens of species of Prickly Pear that fall under the scientific clasification 'Opuntia‘.
+There are dozens of species of Prickly Pear that fall under the scientific classification ‘Opuntia‘.
 They produce a tasty edible fruit commonly known as Prickly Pears.
 There are also many non-native varieties and identification is at times a tad tricky.

-They produce leaves that are flat paddle like to cylindrically shaped which in turn produce the edible prickly pears.
+They produce leaves that are flat paddle-like to cylindrically shaped which in turn produce the edible prickly pears.
 They bear vibrantly colored flowers from stunning shades of red to bright yellow.

-Grown outdoors they fare best in zones 7 to 10, but as a potted plant they can be grown just about anywhere and transported indoors in inclement weather.
+Grown outdoors they fare best in zones 7 to 10, but as a potted plant, they can be grown just about anywhere and transported indoors in inclement weather.

-One of the most common and well known.
+One of the most common and well known prickly pears.

-They are sometimes referred to as ‘tuna’ which is a mutilation of its scientific name ‘Opuntia’.
-The prickly pears are eaten fresh or incorporated into a number of dishes, drinks, candies and preserves.
+They are sometimes referred to as ‘tuna’ which is mutilation of its scientific name ‘Opuntia’.
+The prickly pears are eaten fresh or incorporated into a number of dishes, drinks, candies, and preserves.

 Seeds should be aged at least a year before making an attempt to germinate them.
 They should well dried and free of pulp before planting.